varun-aahil/Multi-Tenant-Helpdesk/ADAPTABLE_DEPLOYMENT.md

 - Use Upstash Redis (free tier): https://upstash.com
 - Or skip Redis for now (Celery will work without it, just slower)

+## Step 5b: Celery Worker (Background Tasks)

+**Note:** Adaptable may not have a free background worker option.
+Check their pricing:
+- If they have free workers, create a separate service with start command: `celery -A helpdesk_system worker --beat --loglevel=info --concurrency=2`
+- If not, you can skip Celery for now (app will still work, just no scheduled tasks)

 ## Step 6: Environment Variables

 Add these in Adaptable dashboard: